JulianKemmerer/PipelineC/include/pypeline/dsp/pypeline_dsp_guide.md

     return magnitude(stream_in_if, stream_out_if)
 ```

-One pure feedforward blob (two squares, an add, a fused output resize) autopipelined
+One pure feedforward blob (two squares, an add, a fused output resize) auto-pipelined
 and wrapped in a stream, the same shape as `make_fir`'s core. `make_complex_t(data_t)`
 (a plain `{i, q}` struct) is `magnitude`'s input type, exposed as `.complex_t`/
 `.in_data_t`. `out_t=None` gives the exact, lossless power type — for